mautic/mautic-documentation/pages/05.Campaigns/02. Using Campaign Builder/03.Conditions/docs.en.md

 |
 >>> If you set a delay manually on the condition itself, this will be respected before passing down to a delay on any connected action.
 For example, if you are coming from a negative path on 'Opens Email', you can set a condition of 'has active notification' with a relative date of 1 day, followed by 'Send Email' on the negative path with a relative date of 2 days.
 Mautic will check after 1 day if there is an active notification and if there is not, it will schedule the email to be sent two days later.

-### Using a custom date field to trigger a campaign
+### Using a custom date field to trigger a Campaign

 In the condition based on a contact field value, select the required date field.
 Then select **date** as the operator and select the required value from the drop-down list.